 Instagram food photography took off and has continued to grow.
 As at January 2020 the hashtag #foodie had more than 141 million posts, #food had more than 369 million, while #foodporn had nearly 216 million.
 The continuing trend has led to a whole new industry, where consultants specialise in advising restaurants how to promote on Instagram, how to construct dishes that will look good on Instagram and how to have Instagram-friendly interior design.

 Some restaurants have reacted against the trend, banning photography.
-Among the concerns is the disruption of other diners as would-be Instagrammers leap up or rearrange table settings to get the best shot.
-Some chefs are also concerns that the practice makes it easier for competitors to replicate their signature dishes.
+Among the concerns is the disruption to other diners as would-be Instagrammers leap up or rearrange table settings to get the best shot.
+Some chefs are also concerned that the practice makes it easier for competitors to replicate their signature dishes.
 The desire to be visually different has also led to some bizarre inventions, including weird coloured lattes, glitter gravy and the “Selfieccino”.

 One Sydney patisserie, Black Star Pastry, has built its business on the back of what has been called the “world’s most instagrammable dessert”.
 Its strawberry watermelon cake now has a worldwide following and has been sold in pop up stores in Melbourne, Singapore, Hong Kong and Japan.